neo4j/neo4j-graphrag-python/docs/source/index.rst

 Populating the Neo4j Vector Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This library does not provide functionality to write data to the database.
-See below for writing data using `the Neo4j Python driver <https://github.com/neo4j/neo4j-python-driver>`_.
+Note that the below example is not the only way you can upsert data into your Neo4j database.
+For example, you could also leverage `the Neo4j Python driver <https://github.com/neo4j/neo4j-python-driver>`_.

 .. code:: python

     from neo4j import GraphDatabase
-    from random import random
+    from neo4j_genai.indexes import upsert_query

     URI = "neo4j://localhost:7687"
     AUTH = ("neo4j", "password")